mrisher/smtp-sts/reporting.md

 sender SHOULD attempt redelivery for up to 24hrs after the initial attempt.
 As previously stated the reports are optional, so while it is ideal to attempt redelivery, it is not required.
-If multiple retries are attempted, ideally they would be on an exponential scale.
+If multiple retries are attempted, ideally they SHOULD be done with exponential backoff.

 ## Metadata Variances